Darin Ruf: Early life and career

 Ruf was born to parents Bill and Mary Ruf in Omaha, Nebraska; he has four siblings (one of whom is older, the rest younger).
 He attended Westside High School, where he helped the team win a Nebraska state championship his sophomore season and finish as the runner-up his senior year.
 He also played football and basketball, and was the captain of the baseball and football teams – during his senior season, he achieved all-state honors in both football and basketball.

 After his senior season, he committed to play baseball at Creighton University for its "combination of athletics and academics"; there, he was a "standout" over his four seasons, serving as the squad's first baseman.

 In Ruf's freshman season (2006), he started all 52 games.
 His sophomore season (2007) he was named the Missouri Valley Conference (MVC) Player of the Year, a member of both the first-team all conference squad, and a first-team all-conference scholar athlete.
 He also was named an all-star for his performance in summer collegiate baseball, during which he was a member of the Wisconsin Woodchucks of the Northwoods League.
 During his junior season (2008) he compiled a 15-game hitting streak that contributed to his .347 season batting average.
 After the 2008 season, he played collegiate summer baseball with the Falmouth Commodores of the Cape Cod Baseball League.
 His collegiate career culminated in 2009, when he was named to the second-team all-MVC team and a third-team academic-All American by ESPN.
-Overall, he was "all over the Bluejay record books, finishing second in RBI with 201, third in total bases with 423 and in hits with 275, sixth in walks with 135, seventh in doubles with 57 and tied for 10th in home runs with 27 ... (he) started all 227 games in his career."
+Overall, he was "all over the Bluejay record books, finishing first in home runs with 67, second in runs batted in (RBIs) with 205, third in total bases with 423 and in hits with 275, sixth in walks with 135, and seventh in doubles with 57 ... (he) started all 227 games in his career."
 While at Creighton, he earned a degree in finance, compiled a 3.51 grade point average (GPA), and aspired to be a successful businessman.